jdonaldson/golgi/Readme.md

 Having a synchronized enum for our test api results is not enough though, we still need to provide the logic for parsing a string into paths and parameters, selecting the function to invoke, and capturing the return value in the enum.
+Furthermore, we only want the ADT enum type when we *don't* know which function is getting called.
+In all other cases, we want to be able to use the plain `TestApi` instance directly.

-Golgi provides this functionality by extending a separate `Golgi` class.
+Golgi provides all of this functionality by extending a separate `Golgi` class.
 This class is fully parameterized by the types we've defined previously.

 ```haxe
 import golgi.Golgi;